 |File type||Word .doc(x) or rich text format .rtf preferred*

 Express option: PDF (first round submission only, include line numbers#)

 |Line numbers||Not required (added automatically by the peer review system)|

-* Note: LaTex or Tex files are accepted by the peer review system; however, if/when accepted then doc(x) or .rtf files.
+* Note: Although LaTex or Tex files can be uploaded to the peer review system, accepted manuscripts must be provided as doc(x) or .rtf files.
 Likewise, WordPerfect format files are not permitted.